Azure/data-api-builder/docs/getting-started/getting-started.md

 ### Azure Database

-As the Data API builder for Azure Databases generates REST and GraphQL endpoints for database objects, you need to have a database ready fr the tutorial.
+As the Data API builder for Azure Databases generates REST and GraphQL endpoints for database objects, you need to have a database ready for the tutorial.
 You can choose either a relational or non-relational database.
 This getting started guide documents the process to have Data API builder set up for:

 - Azure SQL
 - Azure Cosmos DB

 ## Installing DAB CLI

 Data API Builder provides a CLI tool to simplify configuration and execution of the engine.
-Detailed description on how DAB CLI can be installed on your machine can be found here: [Running Data API Builder for Azure Databases using CLI](../running-using-dab-cli.md)
+A detailed description on how DAB CLI can be installed on your machine can be found here: [Running Data API Builder for Azure Databases using CLI](../running-using-dab-cli.md)

 ## Getting to know the configuration file